Talo logoDocsBlog

 Talo provides an easy way to create stats and view them directly in the dashboard.
 The stat system provides a number of useful constraints to make sure players aren't attempting to cheat and your code is working as expected.

-You can use Talo in any modern Unity game by simply importing the SDK through the Unity package manager.
+You can use Talo in any modern Unity game by simply importing the package through the Unity package manager.

 Setup